decred/dcrdocs/docs/advanced/contributing.md

 ## Go

-For projects using Go, ensure you have either the latest Go release or the one prior installed, and a working $GOPATH.
-All Go code for Decred runs on N and N-1 releases of Go, and all Go code changes must be compliant for both.
+For projects using Go, ensure you have either the latest Go release or the one prior installed.
+All Go code changes for Decred must be compliant with the latest version of Go and the one prior to it.

 Below is an example procedure for dcrd.